griffithlab/rnaseq_tutorial_wiki/Intro-to-AWS-Cloud-Computing.md

 In order to use AWS the first time, you will have to create an account.
 In order to create and run instances as described in this tutorial, you will need to associate a credit card with that account for billing purposes.
 Refer to the sections below on how billing works, how to estimate costs, and how to ensure that you have properly shut down everything that you could be billed for.

 ###Logging into the AWS console
-To log into AWS, go to the [aws.amazon.com](http://aws.amazon.com/) and hit the [Sign In to the Console](https://console.aws.amazon.com/console/home) button as shown below.
+To log into AWS, go to [aws.amazon.com](http://aws.amazon.com/) and hit the [Sign In to the Console](https://console.aws.amazon.com/console/home) button as shown below.
 Once you are logged in, select `EC2` from the list of Amazon Web Services.
 This tutorial is entirely focused on `EC2` (with some mention of `S3`) so the `EC2` console will be the starting point for many of the activities described below.

 ***
 **AWS home:**